adompeldorius/springrollup/README.md

 The L1 contract stores

-- a common merkle state root to both parts of the state.
+- a common merkle state root to both the on-chain and off-chain parts of the state.
 - the rollup block number
 - the *inbox*

-The *inbox* is a list of deposit and withdrawal operations that users have added on L1.
+The *inbox* is a list of deposit and withdrawal operations that users have posted on L1, used to prevent censorship by the operator.
 When posting a rollup block, the operator must process all operations in this list before processing the L2 operations included in the rollup block.

-The rollup operator is allowed to make changes to the rollup state by posting a rollup block to the L1 contract, which must include the following as calldata:
+The operator is allowed to make changes to the rollup state by posting a rollup block to the L1 contract, which must include the following as calldata:

 1. The new merkle state root.
 2. A diff between the old and the new on-chain available state.